Community development bank

-Community development bank (CDB) or Community Development Financial Institution (CDFI) is a development bank or credit union that focus on serving people who have been locked out of the traditional financial systems such as the unbanked or underbanked in deprived local communities.
+A community development bank (CDB) or Community Development Financial Institution (CDFI) is a development bank or credit union that focus on serving people who have been locked out of the traditional financial systems such as the unbanked or underbanked in deprived local communities.
 They emphasize the long term development of communities and provide loans such as micro-finance or venture capital.

 In the United States these became popular after 1994 when the US Congress created community development banks and allowed them to get funding at very low rates from the US treasury.

 In the United States

 In the United States, community development banks are commercial banks that operate with a mission to generate economic development in low- to moderate-income (LMI) geographical areas and serve residents of these communities.
 In the United States, community development banks are certified as such by the Community Development Financial Institutions Fund, a department within the U.S. Department of the Treasury.

 Organizers wishing to start a new CDB can seek a state or national bank charter.
 Federally chartered CDBs are regulated primarily by the Office of the Comptroller of the Currency, like any national bank.
 According to the OCC Charter Licensing Manual, CDBs are required "to lend, invest, and provide services primarily to LMI individuals or communities in which it is chartered to conduct business."
 State-chartered community development banks are subject to regulations, qualifications, and definitions that vary from state to state.